-(In thousand euro) For the year Decemb
+(In thousand euro) • For the year ended December 31

-2009 2008
+2010 2009

-Interest income 270 2,084
+Interest income 31 270

-Interest expense (45) (64)
+Interest expense (5) (45)

-Foreign exchange gains 58 108
+Foreign exchange gains 35 41

-Foreign exchange losses (65) (136)
+Foreign exchange losses (84) (48)

-Other costs, net (13) (29)
+Other costs, net (10) (13)

-205 1,963
+(33) 205

-Financial income decreased by EUR 1,758 with respect to prior year as a consequence of: (i) the reduction of financial resources invested and (ii) the significant decrease in average investment return rates.
+Financial income decreased by EUR 238 with respect to prior year as a consequence of: (i) the reduction of financial resources invested and the significant decrease in average investment return rates and (ii) a negative impact of the foreign exchange rates fluctuations.
 The Group invested available financial resources pursuant to the policy approved by the Board of Directors as described in note 2 "L Investments".
 See also note 18 "Cash and cash equivalents".